upper waypoint

 Property owners and realtors associations in Berkeley oppose the policy, arguing that it adds delay for property owners who are eager to sell.
 (Davel5957/Getty Images)

-The Berkeley City Council is scheduled to vote Monday on a long-debated proposal that would give tenants first dibs on buying their building from their landlord, but the council is expected to reject it.
+The Berkeley City Council is scheduled to vote Monday on a long-debated proposal to give tenants first dibs on buying their building from their landlord, but the council is expected to reject it.

 The measure’s primary sponsor, Councilmember Kate Harrison, resigned earlier this year, leaving it without anyone on the council to advocate for it.